 There are two options for guided visits in Torotoro National Park.
 You can book an all-inclusive tour from Cochabamba or just book a guide for your expeditions directly in Torotoro village, arranging your transportation, accommodation, and meals on your own.

 While the second option could save you a few bucks during the high season, we decided to book an all-inclusive tour.
-Since hiring a guide for one circuit in Torotoro village costs 160 BOB (≈ 22 USD) to 300 BOB (≈ 42 USD) and we were not sure whether we could share the price with other travelers, due to traveling in the low-season, we found the value of an organized tour worth the price.
+Since hiring a guide for one circuit in Torotoro village costs 160 BOB (≈ 24 USD) to 300 BOB (≈ 45 USD) and we were not sure whether we could share the price with other travelers, due to traveling in the low-season, we found the value of an organized tour worth the price.

 Torotoro National Park Guide: Hiring a guide to Stone City Itas

-Anyhow, we were super lucky, and it spared us the hassle of waiting for the colectivo to fill up, to find enough people to go on the tour, and thanks to the optimized organization between all parties, we could just go with the flow and cover all circuits within 2 days only.
+Anyhow, we were super lucky, and it spared us the hassle of waiting for the Colectivo to fill up, to find enough people to go on the tour, and thanks to the optimized organization between all parties, we could just go with the flow, and cover all circuits within 2 days only.

 Torotoro National Park Guide: Stunning landscapes of Bolivian Jurassic Park